wrotniakk/MyProjects/python_lil_projects/TicTacToe/README.md

 ## Little .py script allowing to play Tic Tac Toe in the command line

-Prepared as a part of
+Prepared as a part of Complete-Python-3-Bootcamp Udemy course